Google has transformed the way search works. People can easily find what they're looking for without even having to visit the website.

 Using GMB insights, you can discover:

-- How customers look for your business?
+- How do customers look for your business?

-- Areas that your customers are living?
+- Areas where your customers are living?

 - When people using Google are visiting your business listing?

 Based on these insights, you must always optimize your listing.
 For instance, if a lot of people are searching for directions, you can infer that the address on the listing is likely not detailed enough.

 8. Beware Of Duplicate Listings

 Having multiple listings for your business on Google My Business is bad for you and your customers.
 It can confuse customers, split your engagement, and lower your search ranking.